Sion-sur-l'Océan

-Sion-sur-l'Océan is a village and seaside resort in the Vendée department in western France.
+Sion-sur-l'Océan ([sjɔ̃ syʁ lɔseɑ̃], literally Sion on the Ocean) is a village and seaside resort in the Vendée department in western France.
 Sion is on the coast of the Atlantic Ocean in front of the island of Yeu (Île d'Yeu).
 Sion-sur-l'Océan is part of the commune of Saint-Hilaire-de-Riez.

 Geography

 Sion is located on the coast between ocean, beach, dune, forest and rocky ledge.

 The resort has three beaches (Bussoleries, the small beach and the grand beach) and a few cracks visible at low tide.
 The main beach is made of fine sand and stretches over 10 km (continuing by the "plages des demoiselles " in Saint Jean de Monts).
 The footpath dunes between sea and is 9 km to St Jean de Monts.

 The main beach is lined with white dunes made of fine sand, which quickly leaves the room for a gray dune flatter and covered with varied plants (immortal, Ephedra distachya, burnet rose, sedum, etc.).

 Behind the dunes, Sion forest extends over 500 hectares of forest landscaped with numerous hiking trails.
 The forest was once dotted with campsites and especially summer camps.
 These colonies were for most establishment managed by the "red municipalities" (communists) in the Paris suburbs.
 There are now 3 or 4 in activity, some "remnants" of the old facilities are still visible in the forest.
 A monument to the rail worker died for France during the 39-45 war was erected on top of a dune.
 This forest of cypresses, pines and oaks covers many dunes giving it an undulating appearance.
 It has undulating layout of views with orientation tables overlooking the forests.

 The rocky ledge of Sion is also equipped for walks and has many outstanding attractions such as "5 pineaux" and "Devil's Hole".
 In opposition to the forest this part of the coast is urbanized and constructed prewar villas and modern houses and buildings of 70/80 years and we continue to build again.

 Popular for its panoramic view of the Bay of Sion is on this part of the city that house prices are highest.
 The area of the village is in full redesign with the development of a major infrastructure project on the scale of the town: thalassotherapy.

 Sion-sur-Ocean is facing the island of Yeu which more or less we see the coast on the horizon depending on the moisture in the air.
 The night of the two headlights of Yeu island are visible.
 The "skyline" of the town of Saint Jean de Monts is also visible north of Sion.